raspberrypi/documentation/linux/usage/systemd.md

 ExecStop=/home/pi/nmp.sh stop

 [Install]
-WantedBy=multi-user.target graphical.target
+WantedBy=multi-user.target
 ```

 Our `netmusicplayer` service is started up using the script `/home/pi/nmp.sh`.
 The service also passes the `stop` parameter to that same script to stop the network music player.
-Because the network music player uses [`mpd`](https://www.musicpd.org/), we use the `Requires=` directive to specify that `mpd` must be running before `netmusicplayer` starts up.
+Because the network music player uses [`mpd`](https://www.musicpd.org/), we use the `After=` and `Requires=` directives to specify that `mpd` must be running before `netmusicplayer` starts up.

 ## Enable and disable a service
 To enable a service, use the `systemctl enable` command as follows: